Vauxhall Frontera review

 An 11kW on-board charger is also fitted as standard - which would cost you £360 in the Citroen e-C3 Aircross - but most will likely charge at home, utilising a typical 7.4kW wallbox charger.
 It’ll take 7 hours to fully recharge the 44kWh version, while the 54kWh Extended Range Frontera will take 8.5 hours.

-Vauxhall has rolled out its ‘Plug & Go’ offer across its pure-electric models recently and the Frontera also benefits from this.
+Vauxhall has rolled out its ‘Electric All In’ offer across its pure-electric models recently and the Frontera also benefits from this.
 The deal gives the customer £500 towards a home wallbox (an Ohme Pro unit), online credit with Octopus Electroverse or credit for a Tesco charger.

 Tax

 Company car drivers paying Benefit-in-Kind (BiK) tax will find the Vauxhall Frontera Electric to be their best choice.
 The EV incurs three per cent BiK while both hybrids sit in the 29 per cent bracket.
-EVs no longer qualify for free road tax, but they only have to pay a vehicle excise duty (VED) fee of £10 per year.
+EVs no longer qualify for free VED road tax, though, and they will be subject to the planned eVED pay-per-mile tax that’s set to arrive in April 2028.

 Depreciation

-The Frontera isn’t expected to hold its value particularly well, with the all-electric model retaining 37 per cent after three years and 36,000 miles and the hybrid retaining 46 per cent over the same period.
+Unfortunately, our expert data suggests that the Frontera isn’t expected to hold its value particularly well, with the all-electric model retaining 34 to 37 per cent after three years and 36,000 miles.
+The hybrid fares slightly better with 42 to 44 per cent after the same period.
+The Vauxhall doesn’t come close to the Dacia Duster’s performance, though, as this car clings on to 54 to 61 per cent.

 Pros |